 Svyatoslav I, ruler of the Kievian Russians, defeated the Khazars and temporarily occupied their capital.
 Some historians believe that the Khazars then converted to Islam in order to obtain an alliance with their Moslems neighbors, although there is evidence of a continued Khazar kingdom for another 50 years.

 Gave the Bishop of Magdeburg jurisdiction over all merchants and Jews for taxation purposes.
-In general, the Jews were not expelled or forcibly converted and were considered the personal property of the King.
-In the individual towns the Jews were offered privileges, usually through a contract whereby they would be protected by the crown in return for financial fealty.
+In general, under Otto (912-973) the Jews were not expelled or forcibly converted.
+They were considered the personal property of the King.
+In the individual towns, the Jews were offered privileges or charters, usually through a contract whereby they would be protected by the crown, in return for financial fealty.
 The word privilege (privilegium) is found in many documents related to the position of the Jews under various rulers.
 The term denotes a "private law", or rule and refers to an individual, group or institution.

 966 IBRAHIM IBN YA'QUB (Tortosa, Spain)

 Met with Otto I and received permission to travel all through central Europe.
 Ibn Ya'qub, a geographer and historian, had been sent by the Cordovan caliph Al-Hakam II (961–76) to report on western and central Europe. .
 Ibn Ya'qub traveled through France, Germany , Bohemia and Poland .
-He is noted for his detailed account of the lives of the people in the places he visited, including their diets and physical conditions.
+He is noted for his detailed account of the lives of the people in the places he visited, including their diets and physical conditions and economic situation.
 His writings constitute a major contribution to our knowledge of life in those times.

 967 - 1169 FATIMID KINGDOM (Egypt)